 - Check the Local Market: An overpriced home can sit on the market like snow on a quiet New England street.
 Study the Connecticut Housing Market and then set a competitive listing price.

 - Use Online Home Valuation Tools: Use a free home value estimator to calculate your home’s Fair Market Value (FMV).
-Price your home slightly above your its FMV to attract buyers and have a profitable home sale.
+Price your home slightly above its FMV to attract buyers and have a profitable home sale.

 - Get a CMA: Your agent conducts your home’s Comparative Market Analysis (CMA).
 It helps understand your home’s worth based on its features and location.
 A CMA helps you easily quote the right price for your home.